ryjchen24/AOM-study-ai/README.md

-# StudyAI
+# AOM

-An AI study assistant chat app.
-Pick a model, ask questions, attach files or use voice — get streaming answers back.
+AOM is anAI study assistant chat web app.
+While most AI's like Claude, ChatGPT, Copilot and many more focus on the individual chat messages, AOM focuses on a file system.
+Intended to be used as to help study, or organize important and related chat messages, AOM will help you keep track of your chats, and AI interactions.

 ## Stack